luc-github/ESP3D/README.md

 Should be compatible with reprap printer (Marlin FW/Repetier FW)

 ##Hardware connection
 --Use GPIO2 to ground to reset all settings in hard way - 2-6 sec after boot / not before!!
-Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW - I did not found information on this.
+Set GPIO2 to ground before boot change boot mode and go to special boot that do not reach FW.
 Currently boot take 10 sec - giving 8 seconds to connect GPIO2 to GND and do an hard recovery for settings
 --Use GPIO0 to ground to be in update mode
 --Use a switch to reset/disable module
 <img src=https://raw.githubusercontent.com/luc-github/ESP8266/master/Wires.png><br>